TheCre8tor/nyt_website_clone/README.md

 **RESPONSIVE:
 Not Responsive**

-- Click [here](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) to visit INTUIT original page.
+- Click [here](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) to visit The New York Times original page.

 ## What i Learned
 * I gained more experience on how to use CSS Flexbox & Advance Positioning.